ONSdigital/dp-developer-site/static/retirement/v0api/index.md

 | start         | offset        |
 | limit         | limit         |

-You will need to add a new parameter to the request to just return the `dataset` content type:
+You will need to add a new parameter to the request to just return the `timeseries` content type:

-`content_type=dataset`
+`content_type=timeseries`

 See the [search response mapping](#search-response-mapping) for the overall response mapping and [search item data mapping](#search-item-data-mapping) for the mappings for individual items.